quotient-im/gtad/README.md

     # For all other ref'ed types, resolve references as usual and set the
     # 'referenced' attribute
     //: { referenced: }
   ```
   Beware: supplying `type` in a catch-all (`//`) node in this section
   (e.g., `$ref: { //: { type: Ref } }`) will lead to coercion of _all_
   not explicitly mentioned $ref'ed types to the type specified in this node.

+  Since GTAD 0.7, two special type attributes can be used in `$ref` blocks:
+  - `title: newName` will override the name of the main (top-level) referenced
+    structure with `newName`, disregarding any `title` it has in
+    the API description.
+  - `_inline: true` will attempt to "inline" the top-level structure.

+    As described in the very beginning of the `Usage` section, GTAD usually
+    represents files included via `$ref` as separate type definitions
+    in separate target files.
+There's one exception to that: if the loaded
+    model turns out to be "trivial" - containing exactly one schema that
+    has an exactly one parent, basically, an alias for another type -
+    GTAD will replace usages of this schema with usages of the original type
+    and eliminate the schema from the generated files entirely (both for
+    definition and for usage).

+    If `_inline: true` is specified for a given `$ref` GTAD will attempt
+    to apply the same optimisation even if the loaded schema is non-trivial.
+    This is useful in cases where an additional level of indirection
+    complicates the code without bringing value, e.g., to unroll the top-level
+    response object to a series of response parameters instead.
+Not all schemas
+    can be inlined; if the $ref'ed schema itself consists of a `$ref` to yet
+    another schema _and_ parameters on top of that (more generally: if there's
+    an `allOf` instance with more than one list entry in the API description)
+    such schema will be "imported" as usual regardless of the `_inline` value -
+    that is, the type will be defined in a separate file and this type will
+    be used at the place of reference, with imports added
+    in the referring file.

+    As of GTAD 0.7, `_inline: false` does nothing; eventually it may force
+    generating a full-fledged type for a schema even when the schema is
+    trivial.

 - _type_ `object`: this is an entry (without _formats_ underneath) that
   describes the target type to be used when GTAD could not find any schema